 JIll: Good morning, everybody.
 This is Jill with the Event Technique and Eventsburgh.
-And today we have two incredible women who have done an absolutely amazing thing in the last two months, I think it’s been.
+Today we have two incredible women who have done an absolutely amazing thing in the last two months, I think it’s been.
 Does that sound about right?
 I have the folks from Sewing for Angels, today’s Rosie the Riveter Group.
 And if you don’t know about these folks, you need to.
 So pay attention.
 This is important.
 This group started February, and I have the co-founders here together, Mary Beth Kratsas and Becky Auer, and I’m going to introduce them both to you.
 Ladies, why don’t you tell me how it all started.

 Mary Beth: Well, do you want me to go first or would you like to go first, Becky?